roellongcop/pokemon/readme.md

 # Pokemon Catcher
-Pokemon Catcher is a simple mobile app that allows users to create an account and collect their own Pokemon.
-Upon registration, users will receive three starter Pokemon, and they can capture more by searching and catching Pokemon in the game.
-Users have three chances to catch Pokemon, which reset automatically every 5 minutes.
-The app also displays the current user with the highest number of Pokemon in their account.
+Pokemon Catcher is a user-friendly mobile application that enables individuals to establish an account and assemble their personal collection of Pokemon.
+After signing up, users will be provided with three initial Pokemon companions, and they can acquire additional ones by actively searching for and capturing Pokemon within the game.
+Each user is granted three opportunities to capture Pokemon, and these chances are refreshed automatically every 5 minutes.
+Moreover, the app prominently showcases the user currently holding the highest tally of Pokemon in their account.

 ## Working App